imvetri/ui-editor/README.md

     It started as an experimental tool to test readable code generation and it was a success.
 Since then, I have been experimenting with it to test instant renderer and it was a success too.
   </p>
 <p>
 Most recently I tried to build a self editable compoment that can create children of itself and it worked.
-Checkit out the <a href="https://vimeo.com/464104903">recorded video</a> .
+Checkit out the <a href="https://vimeo.com/464104903">recorded video</a> and <a href="https://vimeo.com/642968726">drag-and-drop</a>as well.
 It also comes with an option to edit the styles and it's interesting.
 </p>

 </div>